The Literary Encyclopedia

 Functionality

-Having been planned from its inception to make the best use of relational databases, The Literary Encyclopedia offers a learning resource to rival anything in its class.
+Having been planned from its inception to make the best use of relational databases, The Literary Encyclopedia offers a learning resource and reference work to rival anything in its class.

-From the options list which appears top-right of any article, users can
+From the options list which appears in the left-margin relative to any article, users can

 • list an author's works in date or name sequence

-• where appropriate, use a prepared link to view articles on related matters
+• where appropriate, use a prepared link to view articles on similar or related matters [related articles and related groups sections]

-• generate lists of authors or works according to genre, date span and country
+• generate lists of authors or works according to genre, gender, date and country of origin or country of activity/ publication

 • compose sophisticated timelines relating literary texts to historical events